kevinsullivan/physvm_develop/dockerSetup/README.md

 # Docker
 This folder contains the Dockerfile to build the llvm/clang infrastructure to parse the source code and also the `build.sh` build script for compile llvm/clang tool chain.
 So once the docker container is built, then the infrastructure is already there.

-Once you cloned this repo, simply run the following command to build the docker image, I'll just name it as ubuntu_clang_image
+Once you cloned this repo, run `cd ./dockerSetup` and then simply run the following command to build the docker image, I'll just name it as ubuntu_clang_image
 ```
 docker build -t ubuntu_clang_image .
 ```